cert-manager/approver-policy/README.md

 # approver-policy

-approver-policy is a [cert-manager](https://cert-manager.io) approver that is responsible for [Approving or Denying CertificateRequests](https://cert-manager.io/docs/concepts/certificaterequest/#approval).
+approver-policy is a [cert-manager](https://cert-manager.io) approver responsible for [Approving or Denying CertificateRequests](https://cert-manager.io/docs/concepts/certificaterequest/#approval).

-approver-policy exposes the CertificateRequestPolicy resource which administrators use to define policy over what, who, and how certificates are signed by cert-manager.
+approver-policy exposes the `CertificateRequestPolicy` resource which administrators use to define policy over what, who, and how certificates are signed by cert-manager.